 - A Green New Deal, a report by Data for Progress, is one of the earliest and clearest explanations of the concept.

 - H. Res.
 109, the Green New Deal resolution introduced on Feb.
 7, 2019 by Rep. Ocasio-Cortez.
 (Sen. Markey’s S. Res.
 59 is identical.)

-- David Roberts of Vox has been covering the Green New Deal extensively.
+- David Roberts of Vox has covered the Green New Deal extensively.
 A trio of his posts provide a good introduction:

 Carbon Taxes and the Green New Deal

 We at the Carbon Tax Center are excited by the vision of a Green New Deal and the energy with which its proponents and adherents are advancing it.
 We are intrigued by the vast potential synergies of combining the price signaling of carbon taxing and the societal mobilization implicit in the Green New Deal.